peteroupc/html3dutil/doc/H3DU.TextFont.md

 of any particular tool.)

 NOTE: The constructor should not be called directly by applications.
-Use the H3DU.TextFont.load method to get an H3DU.TextFont object.
+Use the TextFont.load method to get an H3DU.TextFont object.
 This constructor's parameters are undocumented and are subject to change.

 This class is considered a supplementary class to the